aketza-ayo/java8-ocp-study-notes/#3 - Generics and Collections.md

 Arrays.sort(numbers);                                         //[1,6,8,9]
 System.out.println(Arrays.binarySearch(numbers,6));  //1
 System.out.println(Arrays.binarySearch(numbers,3));  //-2
+```

 Line 2 sorts the array because Binary Search assumes the input is sorted.
 Line 3 prints the index at which match is found.
 Line 4 prints one less than the negated  of where the requested value would need to be inserted.
 The number 3 would need to inserted at index 1 (after the number 1 but before the number 6) so index 1.
 Negating that index give us -1 and substracting 1 gives us -2.
-```

 ## Wrapper Classes and Autoboxing
+As shown in the table below each primitive has a correspoding wrapper class. *Autoboxing* automatically converts a primitive  to the corresponding wrapper classes when needed.
+On the other hand, *Unboxing* converts a wrapper class back to a primitive.

 ## The Diamond Operator